giahao1411/midterm-node-docker/README.md

 # Midterm Dockerization

-Implemented with C# Window Form Application, ASP .NET Framework.
-Using Visual Studio 2022 for implementation.
+Implemented with NodeJS for back-end handling and MongoDB for database storing.
+Deploy and running by Docker.

 ## Description